 Kent, known as the Garden of England, performs below the South East average.
 However, economic performance varies across the County, with some areas, particularly West Kent much more affluent than others, skewing the overall picture.
-Indeed, the gap between East Kent and Medway (both part of the Thames Estuary region) and the more affluent Mid- and West Kent is increasing.
-Thanet, in particular, has many issues associated with deprivation and ranks as the most deprived area of Kent and one of its wards, Cliftonville West, is ranked 4th out of 32,844 Lower Super Output Areas (LSOAs) in England.
+The socioeconomic gap between East Kent and Medway (both part of the Thames Estuary region) and the more affluent mid- and West Kent is increasing.
+Thanet, in particular, has many issues associated with deprivation and ranks as the most deprived area of Kent and one of its wards, Cliftonville West, is ranked 4th out of 32,844 Lower Super Output Areas (LSOAs) in England (2015 figures).
 Thanet performs consistently behind the rest of Kent with lower wages, lower productivity, higher unemployment and low participation in Higher Education.

-Kent County Council wants to address disadvantage and aim to deliver critical infrastructure that will create the conditions for economic growth across Kent, raise aspirations, and encourage businesses to invest in the County.
-The creation of the Thames Estuary 2050 Growth Commission and the inclusion of Thanet should serve to boost productivity, attract and retain skilled workers, and capitalise on major infrastructure works.
+Kent County Council wants to address this disadvantage and aim to deliver critical infrastructure that will instigate and create the conditions for economic growth across Kent, particularly in East Kent and Medway.
+Kent County Council aim to raise aspirations, and encourage businesses to invest in the County.
+The creation of the Thames Estuary 2050 Commission and the inclusion of Thanet should serve to boost productivity, attract and retain skilled workers, and capitalise on major infrastructure improvement works.

 Thanet District Council is also working to transform the local economy and has an ambitious vision for the future of Thanet.
 This includes increasing participation in work, workforce skills, productivity, wages, and ultimately GVA and GPD in Thanet.
-Airports are renowned for their impact on local and regional economies and no other asset is likely to be able to provide the jobs and other economic benefits a fully operational Manston Airport can bring.
+Most modern economies rely on the economic benefits delivered by airport operations and no other proposal is likely to be able to provide the volume and quality of jobs and other economic benefits that a fully operational Manston Airport could bring to Thanet.
+In addition to job creation, there are numerous other social and economic benefits that a successful airport operation could provide, including: